Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware

 Our solution is to split and ``offload'' the computation to the untrusted local machine.
 The most complex part of the $\exp$ operation is performed by the powerful but untrusted CPU/GPU, and then the results are assembled within the {\LTH}.
-The main idea of the protocol is based on the fact that $\exp(a+b+c)=\exp(a)\exp(b)\exp(c)$, which implies that untrusted machines can complete $\exp$ on individual shares so that only simple multiplications are done inside of the {\LTH}.
-However, challenges remain to keep the protocol secure while also dealing with the conversion between fixed-point representations and real-number arithmetic.
+The protocol is based on the property $\exp(a+b+c) = \exp(a) \exp(b) \exp(c)$, allowing untrusted machines to compute $\exp$ on individual shares so that only simple multiplications are needed on \LTH.
+However, the conversion between fixed-point representations and real-number arithmetic is non-trivial under MPC.
 In \autoref{p:softmax}, we expand the exponent part (see \autoref{sec:notation}) to contain all possible results of $\exp(\llb x\rrb^L_i)$, specifically for $L=2^{32}$.
-Overflow would not occur in our protocol after this adjustment, even without invoking $\max$ function before \textsf{Softmax}.
+Overflow would not occur after this adjustment, even without invoking the $\max$ function before \textsf{Softmax}.